 Jupiter Power is proposing to build the Liberty Energy Storage Projects in Madison County, Indiana.
 The Liberty projects include two battery energy storage sites, which are expected to be operational between 2028 and 2030.
 Together, they will provide 380MW of electricity.
 The Liberty projects are not connected to or associated with any wind or solar farms.

-The projects represent a $500 million investment in Madison County infrastructure and will be built on property next to and connect to Indiana Michigan Power’s Fall Creek Substation.
-The substation is the largest in Madison County and is at a critical juncture of the power grid, vital to the stability of both the local and regional grids.
+The projects are a $500 million investment in Madison County infrastructure that is estimated to pay almost $73 million in property taxes over 25 years.
+Of that number, $32.5 million will go to South Madison schools and $12.4 million will go to Adams Township.
+These projects will be built on property next to Indiana Michigan Power’s Fall Creek Substation, which is the largest substation in Madison County and is at a critical juncture of the power grid, vital to the stability of both the local and regional grids.

 Map of future Streamfield Energy Storage location